becarpenter/book6/6. Management and Operations/Multihoming.md

 prefixes, and leave client applications to find a working path by trial and error.
-This is essentially a generalization of the Happy Eyeballs approach \[[RFC8305](https://www.rfc-editor.org/info/rfc8305)\], but it will lead to help desk calls in the case of applications that not sufficiently resilient.
+This is essentially a generalization of the Happy Eyeballs approach \[[RFC8305](https://www.rfc-editor.org/info/rfc8305)\], but it will lead to help desk calls in the case of applications that are not sufficiently resilient.
 It is clearly not sufficient for a large site, especially if it operates servers as well as client hosts.